Intenzo21/multiplayer-game-server/README.md

 * **‘MUDClientMainline’ – fetches the remote object and calls the client methods which invoke the remote object

-The MUD game server effectively grants multiple clients access to its remote methods and a view of each others’ actions.
+The **MUD** game server effectively grants multiple clients access to its remote methods and a view of each others’ actions.
-A user can create / switch to / join another MUD and continue playing in the new MUD, effectively playing multiple MUDs, and being able to switch the users “game focus” between multiple games.
-The server restricts the number of MUDs (3 MUDs) that can run at any time and the total number of users (2 players) logged on to MUDs.
+A user can create / switch to / join another **MUD** and continue playing in the new **MUD**, effectively playing multiple **MUDs**, and being able to switch the users “game focus” between multiple games.
+The server restricts the number of **MUDs** (3 **MUDs**) that can run at any time and the total number of users (2 players) logged on to them.

 The additional features of the multiplayer game server comprise of:

 * Responsiveness – automatic refresh of player consoles:

-  o A call back implementation was used to allow the server to push changes in a MUD game to all the clients that are currently playing the game (player arriving at a location, a player collecting items etc.)
+  o A call back implementation was used to allow the server to push changes in a **MUD** game to all the clients that are currently playing the game (player arriving at a location, a player collecting items etc.)

 * Robustness – the server implementation is robust against clients leaving a game or client applications being aborted (a shutdown hook was used):